firstlookmedia/flock-agent/README.md

 Follow the [instructions here](./BUILD.md) run Flock Agent from the source tree.

-## Completely installing Flock Agent in macOS
+## Completely uninstalling Flock Agent in macOS

 If you installed Flock Agent using Homebrew in macOS, you can completely uninstall it with `brew cask uninstall flock-agent`.